 FEES: \$ Nil.

-However, additional costs may be associated with any planned excursions throughout the year.
-REQUIREMENTS: Wear PE uniform for practical lessons CONTACT: Mr Joel Anderson (Head Teacher PDHPE)
+However, additional costs may be associated with

+planned excursions throughout the year.

+REQUIREMENTS: Students must Wear PE uniform for practical lessons

+CONTACT: Ms Blatchford

 TEXTILES TECHNOLOGY

 Some of us choose to conform some like to express individuality through the clothes we wear.
 Textiles Technology provides enjoyable, relevant and meaningful learning experiences to students by developing students' confidence and proficiency in the design, production and evaluation of textiles items.